-Provided you are a strong performer and you achieve a grade 6 or above at GCSE, this course prepares you excellently to continue to A-Level in music and will also prepare you for other music courses.
-It is the ideal starting point for a future career in music or the arts and in preparation for studying music at university.
+GCSE music is the ideal starting point for a future career in music or the arts.
+GCSE Music prepares you for a variety of post-16 music courses, if you achieve a grade 6 or above at GCSE then A-Level in music is an excellent choice for anyone wanting to study music at university.
 Music is also considered an attractive qualification for those applying for highly competitive subjects at university level such as Medicine, Veterinary Studies and Dentistry as it shows a commitment to wider independent learning.
 Those studying A-Level music at St. Wilfrid's have gone on to study for a wide range of degrees at university such as: Medicine, Biomedical Sciences, Law, Biology, English Literature, Drama, Geography.